 Offenders may be asked to stop participating in the project or directed to filter their participation through another member of their institution (if applicable).

-If you believe someone is violating the code of conduct we ask that you report it to the Islandora Foundation by emailing email@example.com or filling this form with an anonymous option.
-Responses are monitored by the employees of the Islandora Foundation.
-If you are not comfortable contacting the employees of the Islandora Foundation with your report, you may contact the Chair of the Islandora Foundation.
-All reports will be kept confidential, unless there is a legal obligation to disclose (for example, mandatory reporting of a crime).
+If you believe someone is violating the code of conduct we ask that you report it to the Islandora Foundation by emailing email@example.com or filling this form.
+Responses are monitored by the Code of Conduct Committee.
+All reports will be kept confidential, unless there is a legal obligation to disclose.
+Please note that members of the Code of Conduct Committee may be mandatory reporters.
 In some cases we may determine that a public statement will need to be made.
 If that's the case, the identities of all victims and reporters will remain confidential unless those individuals instruct us otherwise.